rustwasm/team/src/hello-world.md

 If you have Python 3 installed, you can alternatively serve this file with Python's built in web server from `localhost`.
-Python's web server cannot serve `instantiateStreaming` or `compileStreaming`, however, due to its lack of support for the `application/wasm` MIME type.
+Python's web server cannot serve `instantiateStreaming` or `compileStreaming` due to its lack of support for the `application/wasm` MIME type.

 ```
 $ python3 -m http.server